VarshaLenin/skill-gap-app/README.md

 > Heads up: it's on Render's free tier, so if it's been idle a bit the first request can take 30-50s to wake up.
 Just give it a moment on first load.

+**Demo video:** [Output.mp4](https://github.com/VarshaLenin/skill-gap-app/blob/main/Output.mp4) — in case the live link is cold-starting or the free-tier Gemini key is rate-limited when you check it out.
+Click on "View Raw" to view the video.

 ## What it does

 **Assignment 1 — Skill Gap Checker**